tsgates/arch-wiki-markdown/wiki/MiniDLNA.md

 MiniDLNA scans your Media_Collection at startup and creates or updates database Media_DB browsable via media players.
-Set database cache and logging dirs in config, so the db and album art cache won't be re-created on every restart.
-By default MiniDLNA runs as nobody user without shell access as set in /etc/conf.d/minidlna, unless you set your own.
-That user needs rw permissions to cache and log directories you specified in conf.
-Create the required directories and chown them to nobody:nobody.
+Set database cache and logging dirs in config, so the db and album art cache will not be re-created on every restart.
+By default MiniDLNA runs as the nobody user without shell access.
+The user can be changed with the user line in /etc/minidlna.conf.
+Currently, the logfile is not created by default although FS#37969 has been logged.

-    # mkdir /var/{cache,log}/minidlna
-    # chown nobody:nobody /var/{cache,log}/minidlna
+    # touch /var/log/minidlna.log && chown nobody:nobody /var/log/minidlna.log

 If you change MiniDLNA user, you can login as that user and create a symbolic link in the default Media_DB directory to a mounted in the